jchip/fynpo/packages/fynpo/README.md

 - **zero setup monorepo manager for node.js** - Put existing npm packages together in a monorepo without changes.

   > Fynpo is designed to work with npm packages and their npm scripts.
-Just put your existing npm packages together and fynpo will manage them as a monorepo without any fuss.
+Just put your existing npm packages together, like a colocated repo (`colorepo`), and fynpo will orchestrate and manage them without any fuss.
+Your packages don't need to have any magical relationships, just the normal npm dependencies.
 All the things you know about development using npm, like `npm run`, continue to work.
-This makes switching to another monorepo solution simple should you want to. fyn can even use npm's package-lock.json file.
+This makes switching to another monorepo solution simple should you want to.
+It can even use npm's package-lock.json or `yarn.lock` file.

 - **Integrated Local Package Handling**: No symlink magic, no dependencies hoisting, and no mixing packages.